-Every student must submit by April 14 an abstract of roughly 125-150 words.
+You must submit by April 24 an abstract of roughly 125-150 words.
 Your abstract should summarize the key points made in the paper and do so in language that is understandable to someone who has not done research in this area.
-Please email me a copy of the abstract so that I can add it to the conference program.
-Abstracts can also be included in the beginning of the paper itself
+Please email me a copy of the abstract as a Word document so that I can add it to the conference program.
+Abstracts should also be included in the beginning of the paper itself.